BlueRainSoftware/id4i-api_client-java/docs/CollectionsApi.md

 <a name="listElementsOfCollection"></a>
 # **listElementsOfCollection**
-> PaginatedResponseOfGuid listElementsOfCollection(id4n, offset, limit)
+> PaginatedResponseOfGuid listElementsOfCollection(id4n, offset, limit, organizationId)

 List contents of the collection